-Cocaine occupies such a talismanic presence in American culture that when a 2013 study suggested that Oreo cookies were as addictive as cocaine, the findings (and dueling interpretations) made “literally thousands of headlines,” according to the Huffington Post.1, 2 The controversy is another addition to (and example of) the long, turbulent, and scandalous history of cocaine in America, an inevitable union of the world’s most powerful country and the world’s deadliest drug.
+Cocaine and its addictive influence stand as such powerful points of reference in American culture that when a 2013 study suggested that Oreo cookies were as addictive as cocaine, the findings made “thousands of headlines.”
+1, 2 Such claims are just another addition to the long, turbulent, and scandalous history of cocaine in America.

-In Drugged: The Science and Culture Behind Psychotropic Drugs, author Richard J. Miller posits that that European (primarily Spanish) explorers and colonists observed how the natives they conquered were rarely without the coca leaf in their mouths and adopted the habit themselves.3 Word about how the coca leaves helped indigenous slaves stave off exhaustion and hunger made its way across the ocean to Europe, where the scientists of the early 19th century eventually extracted pure cocaine as a white, crystalline substance.
-A historian writes that the concentrated version of cocaine was “tens to hundreds of times more powerful” than simply munching down on the coca leaf.
-The resulting cocaine hydrochloride was infinitely chemically purer and infinitely more powerful.
+In Drugged: The Science and Culture Behind Psychotropic Drugs, author Richard J. Miller posits that European (primarily Spanish) explorers and colonists observed how the natives they conquered were rarely without the coca leaf in their mouths and, as a result, adopted the habit themselves.3 Word about how the coca leaves helped indigenous peoples stave off exhaustion and hunger made its way across the ocean to Europe, where the scientists of the early 19th century eventually extracted pure cocaine as a white, crystalline substance.
+A historian writes that this more concentrated cocaine extract was “tens to hundreds of times more powerful” than simply munching down on the coca leaf.

-The numbness caused by cocaine caught the eye of an Austrian ophthalmologist, whose use of the substance as an anesthetic for eye surgery was met with success and praise across Europe.
+The numbing properties of cocaine caught the attention of an Austrian ophthalmologist, whose use of the substance as an anesthetic for eye surgery was met with success and praise across Europe.
 Prior to his intervention, eye surgery was considered all but impossible because of the minute and reflexive motions of the eyeball to the slightest stimuli.
-A patient under the effects of cocaine allowed a doctor full range of operation, piquing the interest of doctors of various fields (such as dentistry).
+Cocaine as an anesthetic allowed a doctor fuller range of operation, piquing the interest of doctors of various fields (such as dentistry).

 As cocaine’s medicinal fame spread, its recreational effects did not go unnoticed.
-A French chemist combined wine and cocaine to produce Vin Mariani (6 milligrams of cocaine in each ounce; a bottle of Vin Mariani had around 200 milligrams of cocaine).
-Believing that the drink would produce health, vitality, and energy, the concoction was endorsed by such figures as two popes, Thomas Edison and Ulysses S. Grant.
+A French chemist combined wine and cocaine to produce Vin Mariani.
+There were 6 milligrams of cocaine in each ounce and a full bottle of Vin Mariani contained around 200 milligrams of cocaine.
+Believing that the drink could improve health and vitality, as well as boost energy, the concoction was endorsed by high profile figures such as Thomas Edison, Ulysses S. Grant, and two popes.

 Two Americans took note of the European cocaine craze.
 One was a surgical pioneer by the name of William Stewart Halsted.
 Halsted, too, was taken with the idea of using cocaine as a painkiller and set about experimenting with the drug—on himself, his colleagues, and his friends.
-Even as Halsted himself fell under the spell of cocaine, becoming a mental and physical wreck and unable to control his addiction, cocaine enjoyed such a wave of popularity in the United States that the negative effects of the drug were largely ignored or buried.4
+Even as Halsted’s use devastated his physical and mental health he was unable to control his addiction.
+Despite these reported effects, cocaine enjoyed such a wave of popularity in the United States that the negative effects of the drug were largely ignored or buried.4

 One man who cashed in on cocaine’s public appeal was John Pemberton, who was inspired by the commercial success of Vin Mariani and decided to try his own hand at creating a cocaine-based drink in the United States.
 Wounded in the Civil War and addicted to morphine, Pemberton attempted using cocaine as a form of treatment.
-One attempt utilized his knowledge of pharmacy to develop what he called “Pemberton’s French Wine Coca,” which he marketed as a cure-all for any number of ailments and even as an aphrodisiac (or, as he put it, “a most wonderful invigorator for the sexual organs”).5
+One attempt utilized his knowledge of pharmacy to develop what he called “Pemberton’s French Wine Coca,” which he marketed as a cure-all for any number of ailments and even as an aphrodisiac.5

 However, Pemberton’s home state of Georgia enacted temperance legislation in 1885, outlawing the sale of alcohol.
 With his French Wine Coca now barred from actually having any wine in it, Pemberton replaced the wine with sugar and marketed the new product that would eventually be trademarked and known as Coca-Cola.6